 Plus, the Roman Agora, was built between 19-11 BC as an expansion of the ancient Agora to the East, from donations of Julius Caesar and Augustus.

 The Fethiye Mosque, the Agoranomion and the Tower of the Winds, a 12-meter-tall clocktower designed by the astronomer Andronikos of Cyrrhos, considered the first-ever meteorological station, and worked as a sundial, telling the time of the day by the position of the Sun in the sky, a waterclock (with water coming down from the Acropolis) and a wind vane.

-Cine Paris, an outdoor cinema whose screen is on the rooftop with a stunning view of the Acropolis.
+Cine Paris, an outdoor cinema where the screen is on the rooftop with a stunning view of the Acropolis.
 Its trademark is the Greek collectible versions of foreign films’ posters.

-Anafiotika, a neighbourhood within a neighbourhood.
-Like a small Cycladic island with white cubic houses and blue doors and windows, partially covered by bougainvillea flowers, -built by craftsmen called by King Otto to build his palace-, Anafiotika is an oasis of tranquility in the center of the Greek capital.
+Anafiotika, is a unique neighbourhood within a neighbourhood.
+Like a small Cycladic island with white cubic houses and blue doors and windows, it’s partially covered by bougainvillea – built by craftsmen who were called by King Otto to build his palace-, Anafiotika is an oasis in the centre of the Greek capital.

-The street art– Many philosophical Artists have left their marks on the walls or stairs of Plaka.
-You can find phrases like “Next to you, I learned to live, I learned to exist” or “Whatever we lost in the fire, we will find in the ashes” and “By stepping backward no-one has ever moved forward” among others.
+The street art– Many philosophical artists have left their marks on the walls or stairs of Plaka.
+You can find phrases like “Next to you, I learned to live, I learned to exist” as well as, “Whatever we lost in the fire, we will find in the ashes” and “By stepping backward no one has ever moved forward” among others.